Our Core Beliefs

 The first belief makes us more resistant to life while the other belief naturally places us in a more present state of mind.
 As we ponder on core beliefs like these we start to see how challenging it is to change our experiences if we do not first address the source, our core beliefs.
 These beliefs are deep and sometimes it requires effort and repetition to change.

-Life is a never ending process of letting go, releasing all that no longer serves us so we can adapt new methods of thinking and living.
+Life is a never-ending process of letting go and releasing all that no longer serves us.
+This leads us to adapting new methods of thinking and living.
 When we carry around the pain of the past we continue to repeat the same experiences.
 By releasing the pain and keeping the wisdom, we become free within.
 More importantly we stop self-sabotaging at its core.

 Whatever we impress the mind with we continue to live out and experience until the impression is changed.
 These impressions are the food for our core beliefs.
 Most of our impressions are the result of our childhood programming.
 To change these impressions we need to get clear on how we want to feel and what we want to experience.

 Start by focusing on a clear picture of how you would like to see your life and how you would like to feel.
 Then, quiet your mind and visualize this picture with feeling.
 Feel the feeling while maintaining a calm and relaxed state of mind.
 See it as being real in the moment without associating it to any circumstances.
 When we associate it to circumstances we make it conditional and futuristic.
 Impressions are changed when focusing in the present moment.